tschnz/Live-Video-Magnification/README.md

 ### Credits
-Thanks to Nick D'Ademo whose [qt-opencv-multithreaded](https://github.com/nickdademo/qt-opencv-multithreaded) application served as basis and to Joseph Pans whose algorithms in the [QtEVM](https://github.com/wzpan/QtEVM) application were adapted for this project.
+Thanks to Nick D'Ademo whose [qt-opencv-multithreaded](https://github.com/nickdademo/qt-opencv-multithreaded) application served as basis and to Joseph Pan whose algorithms in the [QtEVM](https://github.com/wzpan/QtEVM) application were adapted for this project.

 Also take a look at the MITs webpage for [Eulerian Video Magnification](http://people.csail.mit.edu/mrub/vidmag/).
-They also provide demo videos on their page and the team did a fantastic job in researching and developing this field of science.
+They provide demo videos on their page and the team did a fantastic job in researching and developing this field of science.

 # How do I use it?
 ### Connect